 In this paper we use the knowledge of mechanics as well as data that come from a robotic version of Galileo experiment to develop a model of motion on the inclined plane.
-We do not pay attention to cognitive modeling and historical accuracy of modeling events.
-We focus on the main steps of modeling.
+We do not pay attention to cognitive modeling and historical accuracy.
+We focus on the main steps of modeling and on empirical accuracy of a model.

-To make it easier to trace the modeling process, let us briefly describe some of the main steps.
-As a body of mass m rolls down its kinetic energy grows from zero to $mv^2/2$, where v is the final velocity.
-At the same time, its potential energy decreases from gmhto zero, where g is Earth acceleration.
-Both energy terms can be used in the law of energy conservation to produce the equation $mv^2/2 - mgh = 0$.
+To make it easier to trace the modeling process, let us briefly describe some of the main steps that we will later examine in detail.
+As a body of mass m rolls down, its kinetic energy grows from zero to $mv^2/2$, where v is the final velocity.
+At the same time, its potential energy decreases from gmh to zero, where gis Earth acceleration.
+Both energy terms can be used jointly in the law of energy conservation to produce the equation $mv^2/2 - mgh = 0$.
 Solved for v, this equation is transformed into